Drug Addictions — Toxic Shock

 A few years later, I downed two 0.7 liters of 40% liquor in 30 minutes together with a friend.
 This was clearly a sign of foolishness.
 Perhaps, our actions also resulted from having had access to dangerous legal drugs way too soon and without the rightful education or proper warning on how fatal legal highs can be!
 My buddy and I, we were both shortly thereafter in care of two beautiful girls who had watched us become dumb-drunk.
 We tried to be so cool, but really weren’t.
 As I was lying in the arms of my desired lady and looking into her dark, infinitely beautiful and lovely windows of her soul, my vision blurred.
-I vomited on her, not so sexy.
-I even stopped breathing that night and it was the ambulance that saved my life.
+I vomited on her.
+Not so sexy!
+I even stopped breathing that night and it was a nurse who happened to be with me that saved my life.

 Since then, my relationship with alcohol has been like that of an old trauma.
 Statistically, I could have been easily one of many people who lost their lives to this terrible drug, which is illegal in most mid-eastern and Muslim countries.
-According to the World Health Organization, 3.3 million people die each year from the harmful use of alcohol world wide, although the true numbers are most probably much higher!
+According to the World Health Organization, 3.3 million people die each year from the harmful use of alcohol worldwide, although the true numbers are most probably much higher!
 Alcohol abuse causes two hundred clinical diseases and injury conditions, which can lead to many more secondary deaths.
 I saw quite a few patients in the hospital that were admitted with acute pancreatitis, a life-threatening medical condition induced by heavy drinking.
 If that were not enough, the harmful use of alcohol apparently also leads to many significant social and economic losses for individuals and society at large.
 But why does this psychotropic drug (alcohol) seem so problematic in contemporary Western society today?
 Is it because it is legally available and therefore not considered harmful by the general public?

 Perhaps, cultural factors, like those I was exposed to in East Germany, have a significant influence on the use and abuse of substances.
 Alcohol functions as the primary social drug in many Western cultures and it is possible that social drinking has contributed to alcoholism being one of the most cost-intensive diseases of the industrial age!
 It has been scientifically noted that different relationships with any substance can create a physiological and/or psychological reward pattern.
 This will influence the structure of use that can develop into abuse, but also increases the likelihood of addiction.

+Why has alcohol become so problematical, although the majority of people might be ignorant of it, when so many different types of psychoactive substances have been traditionally used for thousands of years by diverse societies without apparent major issues of substance dependencies ever being recorded?
+It is an interesting historical fact that throughout the world people were not limited to alcohol and tobacco.
+Instead, there was a wide range of consciousness-altering substances and practices.
+Humankind, when maintaining a healthy social balance in traditional societies, seems to express a collective necessity to access non-ordinary states of consciousness.
+Culture, art, and multitudes of ceremonial elements have been directly linked to inebriation.
 Leading scholars claim that historically, addiction seems to be a cultural syndrome that started during the beginning of the industrialization of the Western world.
 Apparently, many public health issues in Western society started with distilled alcohol distribution in Europe during the 15th and 16th centuries.
 The dramatic increase in the commercial availability of liquor and its consumption nearly tripled after the 18th century when alcohol-related problems and the associated health risks started to be noticed.
 This first became a moral issue and is documented as a pathological medical condition proposing treatment of habitual heavy drinking in dedicated clinics.
 Sigmund Freud and other well-known academics had novel ideas about the psychology of addiction.
 They proposed new ways of understanding its etiology within the emerging sciences of psychology and psychiatry!

 Scientific studies show that the destructive habit of psychoactive substance use, like alcohol, surged among indigenous populations during assimilation into Western culture.
 This went hand in hand with the loss of costumes, rites, identity, language, and finally, meaning.
 The pagans of Europe also went through this painful process.
 Throughout the inquisition many wise women were brutally burned alive as witches!
-Anyone who openly doubted the indoctrinating religious world views of the Roman Catholic Church was tortured and murdered.
+Whoever openly doubted the indoctrinating religious world views of the Roman Catholic Church was tortured and murdered.

 The associated multinational commercialization of alcohol and tobacco today through advertising on TV, in magazines, in airplanes, and elsewhere is part of a powerful mechanism that constructs a dysfunctional culture.
 Living in separation and fear of nature contributes significantly to the harmful increase of dependent legal druguse!
 Human beings are social creatures.
 When we have lost our native roots, we naturally seek affirmations elsewhere.
 Alcohol and tobacco are often associated with social prestige, like being cool or hip, having a status, acquiring friendships, having happiness, sex, and so forth.
 Sure, we need to feel connected with each other and when we are not, we automatically become unbalanced and feel lonely.
 We then try to fill this emotional hole with something else.
 Consequently, addictions to all kinds of unhealthy patterns have a fertile ground to mature.

 It is also notable that many ceremonial substances that were regarded as “sacred plants” in traditional cultures are now bizarrely considered to be harmful in the Western world.
 In general, modern Western societies’ approach to psychoactive substances from a functional perspective is seeking mainly the narcotic or invigorating effects and not much else!
 In indigenous world views, however, psychoactive plants have historically been used largely in rituals with spiritual significance and therapeutic value or with reasons of social relevance.
-Participating in a traditional medicine ceremony often reconnects the individuals who ingested the potent psychoactive concoctions with nature.
+Participating in traditional medicine ceremonies often reconnects the individuals who ingested the potent psychoactive concoctions with nature.

-Using psychotropic plants without prayer has proven to be harmful on overall health and the materialistic, culturally rooted attitude encourages the mindless consumption of products and drugs.
+Using psychotropic plants without prayer has proven to be harmful to overall health and the materialistic, culturally rooted attitude encourages the mindless consumption of products and drugs.
 Without basic education about the cosmic order of things, that everything can be regarded as sacred — medicine plants included — humanity seems to have lost its path.
 Have we been misguided purposefully for reasons of profit and control?
 Drugs are made the scapegoat for substance abuse when in truth, addiction and psychological diseases are just a symptom of a dysfunctional Western society!

 What constitutes a sacred medicinal plant for some cultures has become a rampant health issue for others!
 Sadly today, tobacco, with the introduction of cigarettes, marketing strategies, and a massively increased consumption as a result, has become, after alcohol, the most widely consumed drug in the world.
 Among psychoactive substances, tobacco is responsible for serious health damage worldwide.
 Tobacco is only one example of many other plants that have widely been used by indigenous people as medicine for healing purposes.
 Other examples are opium that dates back thousands of years to the Mesopotamian civilization where it was never considered to be a dangerous substance.
 But when the isolated chemical compounds were introduced to Western culture in the forms of heroin and morphine, they became major issues!
 Morphine causes many secondary addictions when patients leave hospitals after treatment.

 Marijuana has been used as a prayer plant in India and elsewhere.
 This has been well documented for thousands of years.
-Profound mystical cultures and spiritual texts resulted from the ritual use of cannabis, a psychotropic drug that was internationally and shamefully hunted just like witches were.
+Profound mystical cultures and spiritual texts resulted from the ritualistic use of cannabis, a psychotropic drug that was internationally and shamefully hunted just like witches were.
 It must also be stated here that laws prohibiting certain substances to be used seem to make no major difference on their abuse potential, on the contrary!
 Despite opiates and opioids being illegal for the general public in the USA, a huge health crisis to opiate addictions has spun way out of control!
 In the Netherlands however, where marijuana is tolerated, there seems to be a peaceful vibe.
 The rowdiness behavior as a result of many pubs there is also accepted.
-In places like Norway and Sweden, where alcohol sales are confined to certain shops and opening hours, people seem to binge drink heavily.
+In places like Norway and Sweden, where alcohol sales are confined to certain shops and opening hours, people seem to binge-drink heavily.
 Don’t get me wrong.
-I like to sip on a glass of wine sometimes, although I mostly stopped drinking alcohol and lived many years without touching the stuff.
+I like to sip on a glass of wine sometimes, although, I mostly stopped drinking alcohol and lived many years without touching the stuff.
 Still, I have observed other people suffering a great deal from alcohol abuse over the years, but I don’t have a problem with people drinking liquor unless it affects me very personally.